top of page

 Dr. Rosenberg was a Professor of Sociology at University of Maryland from 1975 until his death in 1997.
 Rosenberg's Self-Esteem Scale (SES) is widely used self-esteem measure in social science research.
 It is a scale from 0-30, where 15 or less indicates a low self-esteem.
 Self-esteem is one's attitude toward oneself according to Dr. Rosenberg.
 He described it as a favorable or unfavorable attitude toward oneself.

-How To Raise Your Self-Esteem?
+How To Raise Your Self-Esteem

 Building your self-esteem will take time.
 Develop a plan and set a goal about what you need to work on.
 Take small steps until you reach your goal.